-Enjoy a snow sport trip at California’s finest ski resort with your group.
-Whether it be skiing, snowboarding or tubing, there’s something for everyone here.
+Enjoy a snow sport trip at California’s finest ski resort.
+Whether it be skiing, snowboarding or tubing, there’s something for everyone at Mammoth Mountain.

-Mammoth is California’s crown jewel.
-At 11,053 feet it’s the highest lift-served summit in the state and legendary for its deep, high quality snow, incredible views and a season that stretches into July.
-There’s plenty of stoke to go around with 300 days of sunshine and 400 inches of snowfall per year.
+Mammoth Mountain is California’s crown jewel.
+At 11,053 feet it’s the highest lift-served summit in the state and legendary for its deep, high quality snow, incredible views and a season that stretches into June.
+There’s plenty of stoke to go around with 300 days of sunshine and 350 inches of snowfall per year.
 Explore 3,500 acres of skiable terrain that combine a world-class big mountain experience with West Coast fun.